 The Yard Milkshake Bar Update | Shark Tank Season 11

 Get ready to take your milkshakes to the next level.
 The Yard is a build-your-own milkshake bar with some truly decadent options, proven demand, and a franchising business model.
-Will Logan and Chelsea Green, the entrepreneurs behind The Yard, be able to get a sweet deal during
+Will Logan and Chelsea Green, the entrepreneurs behind The Yard, be able to get a sweet deal during Shark Tank Season 11?
+Find out in our pitch recap and The Yard update!

 Shark Tank The Yard Update

-- Entrepreneur: Logan and Chelsea Green
+• Entrepreneur: Logan and Chelsea Green

-- Business: Custom and novelty milkshake
+• Business: Custom and novelty milkshakes

-- Ask: $400,000 for 10% equity
+• Ask: $400,000 for 10% equity

-- Result: $400,000 for 22% equity
+• Result: $400,000 for 22% equity in new franchises

-- Shark: Mark Cuban
+• Shark: Mark Cuban

 The Yard is a franchised milkshake bar that offers larger-than-life milkshakes, with cute themes and charming appearances.
 They invite Mark Cuban to design his own milkshake, despite the fact that he’s lactose-intolerant.

-There are samples available for the other sharks, and all agree that the milkshakes are delicious, though they are shocked to learn how expensive the shakes are, and that they start at 650 calories.
+There are samples available for the other sharks, and all agree that the milkshakes are delicious.
+Though they are shocked to learn how expensive the shakes are, and that they start at 650 calories.

 Then they start to talk numbers, and it seems that doubt falls away for the sharks.
 It turns out that The Yard is having trouble keeping up with demand from customers.